xwolf-wang/rabbitmq-autocluster/README.md

 -------------------------

 This plugin requires Erlang/OTP 17.5 or later.
-Also see [RabbitMQ Erlang version requirements](http://next.rabbitmq.com/which-erlang.html) guide, too.
+Also see the [RabbitMQ Erlang version requirements](http://next.rabbitmq.com/which-erlang.html) guide.

 Binary Releases